Josef Kieffer: Destroying Prosper

 Kieffer's great accomplishment was the destruction of Prosper (or Physician), SOE's largest and most important network (or circuit) of agents.
 Based in Paris, Prosper operated from the "Ardennes to the Atlantic" with 30 SOE agents and hundreds of French resisters in its orbit.
 The three key personnel of Prosper were organiser (leader) Francis Suttill, wireless operator Gilbert Norman, and courier Andrée Borrel.
 The three had been chosen for SOE's "most challenging job: to establish a circuit in Paris, covering a vast chunk of central France".

 Prosper's writ was to organize and supply with arms and equipment the many groups belonging to the fragmented French Resistance in anticipation of a 1943 invasion of France by the Allies, which did not occur until 6 June 1944.
 Prosper was too large, however, by involving too many people who congregated too often and in the same places for both professional and social reasons.
 On 24 June 1943, the three principals were arrested in Paris and taken directly to 84 Avenue Foch for interrogation.
 What follows next is disputed.
-At least one of Suttill or Norman although Norman is more likely is alleged to have made an agreement with Kieffer to tell him about Prosper's operations and the locations of its arms caches in exchange for Kieffer's word that captured SOE agents would not be executed but be sent to concentration camps in Germany.
+At least one of Suttill or Norman (although Norman is more likely) is alleged to have made an agreement with Kieffer to tell him about Prosper's operations and the locations of its arms caches in exchange for Kieffer's word that captured SOE agents would not be executed but be sent to concentration camps in Germany.
 Whether such an agreement was made or not, the information gathered by Kieffer enabled the arrest of hundreds of French collaborators with Prosper and the confiscation of a large supply of arms.
 If an agreement was made to spare the lives of the captured, it was not observed.
 At least 167 persons were deported to Germany, and less than half of them survived the war.
 Included among the fatalities were Suttill, Norman, Borrel and 16 more SOE agents who were executed by the Germans.

 About 13 October 1943, the SOE agent Noor Inayat Khan was captured by Kieffer.
 Unlike several other captured agents, she proved impervious to his interrogation.
 After the war, he testified to SOE spymaster Vera Atkins that Khan did not give him a single piece of information but lied constantly.
-When Atkins began to describe the execution of Khan at Dachau concentration camp, Kieffer started to cry and to profess distress that she had been executed.
-Atkins replied, "Kieffer, if one of us is going to cry it is going to be me.
-You will please stop this comedy".